Custom Button Background in Kotlin Android

-There is a default style for a Button in Android, but it may not fit your application theme.
-In this Android Tutorial, we shall present you on ways to create custom design for Button background.
+There is a default style for a Button in Android, but it may not fit every application theme.
+In this Android Tutorial, we shall create custom Button backgrounds using drawable XML resources and apply them from an Android layout used by a Kotlin Activity.

 In the following screenshot will have custom Button designs that we shall create in this tutorial.